Ak0p/infra/README.md

 ### Provisioning and Deployment

-For VM and LXC provisioning I am using Terraform with the Proxmox provider.
+For VM and LXC provisioning I use Terraform with the Proxmox provider.
 I store all sensitive data in a Hashicorp Vault container locally.

-For container deployments and additional configurations I am using Ansible.
+For container deployments and additional configurations I use Ansible.
 All sensitive data is stored in an Ansible Vault encrypted file.

 I plan on using a CI/CD tool such as GitHub Actions in order to run the steps of deployment automatically.